Dr. Medalie describes Breast Enhancement in Cleveland, Ohio and shows several more of his breast augmentation patients

 To see more pictures scroll to the bottom of this page and click the orange button

 Thank-you for your detailed interest in breast augmentation with saline and silicone implants.
 I have been performing breast implant procedures in Cleveland, Ohio for many years and average several enhancements per week.
 Please note the pictures at the bottom which are real patients of mine with different size implants.
 I will try and answer several of your potential questions.
 I typically see patients on Tuesday afternoons or Thursday mornings.
 Consultation fee is $90 for anyone who contacts me via the internet.
-This fee is refunded if you proceed with surgery.
+This fee is applied to the cost of surgery if you proceed with scheduling.
 To schedule a consult, please call my office at 216-393-9924.
 If you decide at that consultation to proceed with the surgery, I would be able to perform the surgery almost certainly within several weeks of the consultation.
 Some of the planning depends on how flexible you are with your schedule.
 The fee for the surgery is roughly $6000 for saline filled implants and $7000 for silicone filled implants (this includes the cost of the implants, anesthesia, facility fee and all post-operative care).
 Prescriptions for pain medicine and antibiotics would be extra, depending upon your insurance company, and I recommend that all of my patients buy some sports bras for the immediate post-operative period.
 We also offer financing through companies recommended by the American Society of Plastic Surgery (please click on the financing button on this web site).
 Alternatively you can e-mail my patient care coordinator at email@example.com.

 The procedure is usually done under general anesthesia in an outpatient setting.
 Operative time is roughly 1 hour.
 The implant can either be placed through an incision following the lower edge of the areola (the pigmented portion of the nipple), in the crease of the armpit or through an incision in the crease of the breast.
 I am comfortable using any of the three locations for the incision and will base it upon the patient’s anatomy and wishes.
 The implant can be placed either below the breast tissue or below the muscle.
 In most patients, I prefer to place the upper part of the implant below the muscle, to prevent feeling or seeing the implant where the chest skin is the thinnest.
 Initially, the breasts are somewhat firmer from swelling, but they will soften over the next four to six weeks.
 Implant size is an individual preference and will be discussed with me in my clinic.
 The saline implants are filled with saltwater.
-The FDA has recently approved silicone implants as well, and these have a cohesive gel interior (memory gel) which does not leak liquid if the implant ruptures.
+Silicone implants have a cohesive gel interior (memory gel) which does not leak liquid if the implant ruptures.
 The silicone gel implants cost around $1000 more than saline.
 Their advantage is most noticed in thin patients (the gel feels better and has less visible rippling).
 Their disadvantage is that the incision is larger than the incision required for saline implants.
 It is also recommended by the FDA that you have an MRI every three years to determine whether the silicone implant has ruptured.
 I will discuss this in more depth in clinic.
 You can also log onto the Mentor or Allergan implant manufacturer web sites for more information.
 See below:

 - Breast Implant Safety